+Figure 21.
+Effect of Pruning Parameters on the Predictive Accuracy (ARBD dataset)

 3.4 Limitations, Opportunities for Further Improvements and Alternative Evaluation Measures

 There are a number of limitations, opportunities for further improving the search for subgraph features, and alternative evaluation mechanisms for the search of subgraph features.
 Here, we present a brief discussion of these.